 Sunday, August 31, 2025

-Leggings: my stretchy soulmates.
+Leggings: my stretchy soulmates

 Cowboy was up and out the door to work at 6:45 a.m.

-I feel terrible for the man.
+I felt terrible for the man.

-He was just shuffling, slowly.
+He was just shuffling slowly.

-We did leave the kitchen dirty when we went to bed, though, and that's what took the longest.
+We did leave the kitchen dirty when we went to bed, and that’s what took the longest.

-We mostly just sat around and stared at each other.
+Just sat and looked at each other.

-I did fix Gealach breakfast.
+I fixed Gealach breakfast.

-She seemed hungry this morning; she actually ate my oatmeal.
+She actually ate my oatmeal.

 No one eats my oatmeal.

-Heron headed to his girlfriend's at 10 a.m.—he and Peacock pulled out of the drive together.
+He and Peacock pulled out of the drive together.

 He took my dog.